bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define next slide/image &amp; fade in." />
 </p>

-So let's go ahead and add this to our code over here. var newSlide.
-And I'm going to set that to document.createElement(‘img’).
+So let&apos;s go ahead and add this to our code over here. var newSlide.
+And I&apos;m going to set that to document.createElement(‘img’).
 And what am I going to create?
-I'm going to create an image, IMG.
-Now we've got a variable that's holding a new image element.
-The image element is not on the page, but it's there.
-And then I'm going to say newSlide.className = ‘fadeinimg’.
+I&apos;m going to create an image, IMG.
+Now we&apos;ve got a variable that&apos;s holding a new image element.
+The image element is not on the page, but it&apos;s there.
+And then I&apos;m going to say newSlide.className = ‘fadeinimg’.
 Again, we do the dollar sign and the curly braces so we can do a variable.
 We want my photos, square brackets, current image.